sgerogia/sgerogia.github.io/_posts/2023-03-06-Starting-Up-Leader.md

 ---
 layout: post
-title: 'Starting up: Your first few days as a leader'
+title: 'Starting up: Your first few days'
 author: stelios
-tags: []
+tags: [team creation, architecture, leadership]
-categories: []
+categories: [Leadership, Soft Skills, Engineering]
 featured: true
-description: "."
+description: "A new technical endeavour comes with uncertainty.
+I will share an approach to help you (the founding technical person) lift the fog of war."
 image: assets/images/starting-up-leader/yuta-koike-ICgqQsDYndc-unsplash.jpg
 ---